Moringa-SDF-PT10/Caroline-Ininga-trivia-project/README.md

 This app is hosted on github pages.

-[Click here](https://moringa-sdf-pt10.github.io/Caroline-Ininga-trivia-project/) to play trivia game on the web
+[Click this link to play the game online] :https://moringa-sdf-pt10.github.io/Caroline-Ininga-trivia-project/

 ## 5. How to run this repository on your local machine